sierramancia/sierramancia.github.io/_posts/2023-08-21-light-mirror.markdown

   <p></p>
 </p>

-With this point cloud aligned to the physical position of the display, I removed the z-component to orthographically project it onto a 2D surface.
+Each point is given as a vector, and has to be put through a series of transformations to get the point cloud aligned with the physical position of the display.
+The sensors are turned exactly 45 degrees inwards, so you need to multiply each vector with a rotation matrix.
+Then they have to be scaled in two directions because you're not supposed to be doing this so why would they make the point cloud not distorted.
+Then you have to move in the x and y directions until you're facing your own silhouette.
+With the point cloud aligned to the physical position of the display, I removed the z-component to orthographically project it onto a 2D surface.
 Add some styling and you have this:

 <div class="video-mask" style="max-width: 50%; margin-left: 25%; aspect-ratio: 0.6">
-  <video src="/assets/light-mirror/48.mp4" autoplay loop></video>
+  <video src="/assets/light-mirror/48.mp4" autoplay loop muted></video>
 </div>

 ## The Display